 January and February are the peak selling season for dahlias.
 It’s still months before we start shipping tubers, but dahlia lovers are always eager to reserve their favorites.
-They know from experience that the only way to make sure you get the varieties you want is to order them early.
+They know from experience that the only way to get the varieties you want, is to order them early.

 How Dahlias are Propagated

-Over the course of the growing season, each cutting develops into a full size plant with a clump of tubers.
-In late fall, the clumps are dug, graded and put into storage until they’re shipped to the U.S.
+Over the course of the growing season, each cutting becomes a bushy little plant.
+In late fall, these plants are dug, and the new clumps of tubers are graded and put into cold storage for the winter.

 Fewer Farms Are Producing Dahlia Tubers

-Though the demand for dahlias is strong, the number of producers is shrinking.
-Those growers who are still in the business, tend to favor well-known varieties that are ordered far in advance and in large quantities (Thomas Edison or Otto’s Thrill).
-They are less likely to take a gamble on producing varieties that are relatively new or unknown (Miracle Princess or Penhill Watermelon).
+Though consumer demand for dahlias is strong, the number of producers is shrinking.
+Those who are still in the business, often prefer growing well-known varieties such as Thomas Edison and Otto’s Thrill, that are ordered far in advance and in large quantities.
+Growers are less likely to take a gamble on varieties that are relatively new or unknown (Miracle Princess or Penhill Watermelon).

-Dahlia Café au Lait perfectly illustrates how this plays out in the marketplace.
-The variety had been around since the 1960’s and sales were relatively constant.
-Suddenly, it became a must-have wedding flower and demand skyrocketed.
-For the next five years, tubers were expensive and difficult to find.
-Now that production has finally caught up, there are plenty of tubers to go around.
+Dahlia Café au Lait illustrates how this plays out in the marketplace.
+This variety has been around since the 1960’s and sales were relatively constant.
+Then, about 10 years ago, Café au Lait became a must-have wedding flower and demand skyrocketed.
+For the next five years, the tubers were expensive and difficult to find.
+Now that production has finally caught up, there are usually plenty to go around.

-The variety Labyrinth is in the middle of the same cycle.
-We already know that for this growing season, there will not be enough tubers for everyone who wants them.
-So, in order to stretch our limited supply as far as possible, we are selling the tubers one-to-a bag, rather than the usual three.
+The variety Labyrinth is somewhere in the middle of this cycle.
+At the start of the selling season, we know there would not be enough tubers for everyone who wants them.
+To stretch the limited supply as far as possible, we are packaging the tubers individually instead of in our usual bags of three.

-How We’re Helping You Get What You Want
+How We Help You Get the Dahlias You Want

 As a short term solution, we now place orders with growers up to two years in advance.
 We have also increased our dahlia selection to almost 100 varieties, so you have more options when some varieties are out of stock.
 Getting your order in early is still the best strategy.
 Our early order discount is a good incentive (20% off) to lock in your order before mid-February.